wsteenbeek/woutersteenbeeknl-website/content/post/geometric-road-distance-g4/index.md

          Y = st_coordinates(geometry)[, 2])
 ```

-Calculating the shortest routes (and euclidean distances) between all nodes in the network is a bit too much, as the total number of paths is $n*n$ ($n$ = the number of nodes).
+Calculating the shortest routes (and euclidean distances) between all nodes in the network is a bit too much, as the total number of paths is $n * n$ (with $n$ the number of nodes).
 Actually, this is only $n*n$ if the path from A to B is different from the path from B to A (for all nodes).
 Clearly for the geometric path---as the crow flies---the distance from A to B is the same as the distance from B to A. For the shortest network path the distance is also the same if every street is two-way traffic.
 I'm not doing this exercise with Google's API---that takes into account one-way traffic street segments---but with a shapefile of the Dutch street network, and I will assume every street segment can be traveled both ways.
 (For within-city/village streets this sort of makes sense in the Netherlands, because the Dutch bike a lot, and I don't know of many one-way bike paths.)

 I'm only interested in nodes that start or end in the municipality of Utrecht, but the shortest path between the two might use a street segment just outside the municipality border: for that reason I created the buffer zone around the municipality.
 I first identify these nodes: